Find Congregational Housing Near You

-To see a list of congregational Living options, enter your desired location in the search bar and then select on independent living.
+To see a list of congregate senior living options, enter your desired location in the search bar and then select on independent living.

 Retiring is stressful enough.
 But to think about moving into a new community can be overwhelming for some.
 If you’re retired and in good health, consider congregational living.